Uninsured Motorist Claims In Philadelphia

-In your lifetime, the chances are good that you will be struck by another motorist who either has no insurance or has limited insurance with which to cover your losses.
-While it is important to protect your assets (which is why you are contracted with proper car insurance), it is still more crucial that you protect yourself and those in your car while behind the wheel.
+In your lifetime, the chances are good that you will be struck by another motorist who either has no insurance or limited insurance to cover your losses.
+While it is important to protect your assets (which is why you are contracted with proper car insurance), protecting yourself and those in your car while behind the wheel is still crucial.

-Suppose instead of causing an Accident, you are the victim of an accident.
-Let’s also assume you are sitting in your car at a red light and a car comes from behind, and crashes into your car at a high speed.
-You have devastating injuries, and the driver of the car that hit you was texting at the time that he or she struck you.
-Your injuries are so severe that you lose countless months of work, and you will experience pain and suffering for the foreseeable future.
-What if the driver of the vehicle did not have insurance (for whatever reason)?
-If you declined underinsured motorist coverage, then you would be completely out of luck in this circumstance; unable to recover anything for your devastating injuries.
-If the person that struck you had limited or low coverage, you may be in a similarly bad position.
-In Pennsylvania, the minimum legal coverage is $15,000.00.
-If you have lifelong permanent injuries, this would hardly be sufficient to cover your lifelong damages.
-Unfortunately, if you reject your underinsured coverage, this $15,000.00 is all that you would get.
+Suppose instead of causing an accident; you are the victim of an accident.
+Let’s also assume you are sitting in your car at a red light, and a car comes from behind and crashes into your car at high speed.
+You have devastating injuries, and the driver of the car that hit you was texting when he or she struck you.
+Your injuries are so severe that you lose countless months of work and will experience pain and suffering for the foreseeable future.

 Protection for yourself and your loved ones should be the most important concern when purchasing car insurance.
-In Pennsylvania, you can only afford yourself what you afford others with car insurance benefits.
-So if you have a $50,000.00 policy in the event you cause an accident, you can contract for up to the same coverage in Uninsured and Underinsured Motorist Coverage.
-You cannot afford others less than what you afford yourself.
-At The Law Offices of Greg Prosmushkin, P.C., our experienced lawyers deal with these issues every day.
-Our consultations are free, and we encourage you to call or Contact Us online with any and all questions.
+In Pennsylvania, you can only afford what you afford others with car insurance benefits.
+So if you have a $50,000.00 policy if you cause an accident, you can contract for up to the same coverage in Uninsured and Underinsured Motorist Coverage.
+You cannot afford others less than what you afford.